miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/configuration.md

 <a name="passthrough" href="#passthrough">#</a> this.**passthrough**(*path1*, *path2*..., *options*)

-By default, if your Ember app maks a request that is not defined in your server config, Mirage will throw an error.
+By default, if your Ember app makes a request that is not defined in your server config, Mirage will throw an error.
 You can use `passthrough` to whitelist requests, and allow them to pass through your Mirage server to the actual network layer.

 <aside class='Docs-page__aside'>
   <p>Put all passthrough config at the bottom of your <code>config.js</code> file, to give your route handlers precedence.</p>